Sales

 To get past the software and reach human eyes, pay attention to:

-If you’re struggling to build your resume with enough content and proper formatting, remember this: the most important thing is to ensure your resume is read.
+If you’re struggling to make a resume online with enough content and proper formatting, remember this: the most important thing is to ensure your resume is read.
 If you have to cut content to keep your formatting easy to read, do it.

 Do you really need an objective or summary?